yashhere/tufte.yashagarwal.in/content/posts/2020-04-14-epidemic-gossip-protocol/index.md

 Now, let's extend this analogy to a network.
 In a network, we have multiple nodes.
 These nodes are classified using the terms -- infected, susceptible, and removed.
 The infected nodes try to spread some information by periodically selecting some peer nodes from the network.
 If a node is susceptible, that is, it does not know the said information, then after the selection and transmission of information by an infected node, the susceptible node also gets infected and starts spreading the information.
 A node is said to be removed, if it already knows the said information, but is not spreading it because, for example, all its peers already know the information, so there is no need to keep spreading it -- the so-called herd immunity).

 ## Some theory
 The concept of the Gossip Protocol is not something new.
-The 1987 paper Epidemic algorithms for replicated database maintenance[^1] is considered seminal on this topic.
+The 1987 paper Epidemic algorithms for replicated database maintenance{{< sidenote src="https://dl.acm.org/doi/10.1145/41840.41841">}}Epidemic Algorithms For Replicated Database Maintenance{{< /sidenote >}} is considered seminal on this topic.
 The Gossip Protocols were initially used to maintain consistency in replicated databases for efficient data communication.
 Later, these protocols found their usage in other areas such as service discovery in a distributed environment and maintaining node memberships as well.

 Usually, these protocols work as follows -
 1. A node ($A$) in the network randomly selects another node with which it wants to share information.
 Here, the assumption is that each node in the network either maintains a list of all the other nodes or gets the information from a centralized server.